ahmadtnvir/Gymify-Client/README.md

     ✅Home page.
     ✅All Trainer Page.
     ✅All Classes page.
-    Conditional Dashboard.
+    ✅Conditional Dashboard.
-    Community/Forums page.
+    ✅Community/Forums page.
     ✅Conditional login/register.
-    User Profile.
+    ✅User Profile.
-    Note: The User profile and Dashboard on the navbar will be conditional based on user login.
-If the user is logged in, the navbar will show the profile picture, dashboard, and logout button; otherwise, it will show the Login button.
+    ✅Note: The User profile and Dashboard on the navbar will be conditional based on user login.
+If the user is logged in, the navbar ✅will show the profile picture, dashboard, and logout button; otherwise, it will show the Login button.
-    Login and registration systems
+    ✅Login and registration systems
 -->
 <!-- TODO -->
 <!--!
 Registration Page ➕ -->
 <!--
-    Create a Registration page will have the Email/Password form having the following fields:
+    ✅Create a Registration page will have the Email/Password form having the following fields:
-    Name
-    Email
+    ✅Name
+    ✅Email
-    Photo URL
+    ✅Photo URL
-    Password
+    ✅Password

-    📝Note: Make sure you add the user information in a MongoDB collection after successful registration and use them as per your need.
+    ❌📝Note: Make sure you add the user information in a MongoDB collection after successful registration and use them as per your need.
     ⚠️ Do not enforce the email verification method, as it will inconvenience the examiner.
 If you want, you can add email verification after receiving the assignment result.
 -->
 <!-- TODO -->
 <!--!
 Login Page ➕ -->
 <!--
-    When a user clicks on the login button, they will be redirected to the login page which has the following:
+    ✅When a user clicks on the login button, they will be redirected to the login page which has the following:
-    Email/Password
+    ✅Email/Password
-    A Social Login System
+    ✅A Social Login System
-    A link that will help the user toggle the login and registration page 📝Note: Both Registration and Login pages, display relevant Error (🛑) messages when necessary.
-Also, A user by default will get the (role: member) when he/she registers or sign in with a popup.
+    ✅A link that will help the user toggle the login and registration page

+    ✅📝Note: Both Registration and Login pages, display relevant Error (🛑) messages when necessary.

+    ❌Also, A user by default will get the (role: member) when he/she registers or sign in with a popup.
 -->
 <!-- TODO -->
 <!--!
 Homepage 🏠 -->